richardyamamoto/integra-api/README.md

 	"email":"email",
 	"cpf":"cpf_number",
 	"phone": "phone_number",
-  "oldPassword":"old_password", // this are not required
-  "password":"new_password", // this are not required
-  "confirmPassword":"new_password_confirmation" // this are not required
-}
+  "oldPassword":"old_password //this are not required", "password":"new_password //this are not required", "confirmPassword":"new_password_confirmation //this are not required" }
 ```